Share on: Share on X fb in

 • It is more expensive.

 • Gramin HRM 600 can be connected only to a Garmin smartwatch.
 Instead, Polar H10 can be connected to any smartwatch or gym machine that accept an external heart rate sensor, using either ANT+ or Bluetooth.
-Polar H10 can be connected to all the Apple watches.
+For example, Polar H10 can be connected to all the Apple watches, improving their heart monitoring precision.

-• The chest strap is very delicate especilly the snaps As you can see in Garmin forum, it breaks very easly.
-Garmin is awere of the problem and in the future will hopfull improve the strap.
+• The HRM 600 chest strap is fragile, especially the snaps.
+You can see in Garmin forum, it breaks very easily.
+Garmin is aware of the problem and in the future will hopefully improve the strap.

-How I tested the two sensor in a single swim training.
+How I tested the two Polar’s sensor in a single swim training.

-Obviously, I wore the two sensor simultaneously.
-Both the sensor recorded the training session in the internal memory, without connecting to an external device (smartwatch).
+Obviously, I wore the two sensors simultaneously.
+Both the sensors recorded the training session in the internal memory, without connecting to an external device (smartwatch).
 I started the test at home, so I record also the short trip to the swimming pool.

 My training session was: